AestheticDreamsAI/LAMBot-AI/README.md

 1. **Prepare the `intents.json` file:**

-    Create a file named `intents.json` in the project directory with the following content:
+    Create a file named `intents.json` in the project data directory with the following content:

     ```json
     {